NY art dealer tied to forgeries charged with tax fraud

 Many of these works were in fact counterfeit, according to art experts cited by the government and lawsuits against dealers that sold some works from Rosales.
 One dealer, M. Knoedler & Co, shut down in 2011 after 165 years in business.

-Rosales was arrested on Tuesday at her home in Sandy Point, New York, and she made an initial court appearance in Manhattan federal court in the afternoon.
+Rosales was arrested on Tuesday at her home in Sandy Point, New York.
+Steven Kartagener, a lawyer for Rosales, did not immediately respond to requests for comment.
+The defendant was expected to appear on Tuesday in Manhattan federal court.

-Her lawyer, Steven Kartagener, argued she was not a flight risk and could post her home as security for bail.
-He also said Rosales was willing to wear an electronic ankle bracelet.

-"She is fully prepared to come before the district court and defend herself against these charges," he said.
+According to the indictment, Rosales reaped $14.7 million by selling to Knoedler and another gallery about one dozen works she said were by artists like de Kooning, Pollock and Rothko.

 MULTIPLE LAWSUITS